 There are plenty of ways to get to ACL.
 Board a complimentary festival shuttle at downtown Republic Square, at the corner of Fourth and Guadalupe Streets, and you’ll be dropped off right at the Barton Springs West Entrance to Zilker Park.
 Another option is ride sharing, with Uber serving as the official ride share partner of ACL Fest.

 Or take the scenic route and pedal to the fest.
-Grab an Austin B-cycle from one of the 50+ stations in central Austin and head to Uncle Billy’s Smokehouse & Brewery on Barton Springs Road (at Kinney Avenue), where a B-cycle valet will be on hand to dock your bike.
+Grab an Austin B-cycle from one of the 50+ stations in central Austin and head to the Barton Springs Road & Sterzing Street station, where a B-cycle valet will be on hand to dock your bike.
 There are also bike racks at each of the festival entrances.
 Or rely on the pedal power of a pedicab.
 Several different pedicab companies (such as Capital Pedicab) operate in downtown Austin, with varying rates.
 If you’re within walking distance, the Ann and Roy Butler Hike-and-Bike Trail takes you right to Zilker Park.

 Credit Greg Noire.

 Temperatures can climb into the 80s in Austin in October, so dress for summer weather.
 And be sure to wear comfy shoes that are good for trooping through grass.
-Festival-goers are allowed to bring in two factory-sealed bottles of water or empty re-usable containers, which can be refilled throughout the day at free water-filling stations to help beat the heat.
-And don’t forget the sunscreen!
+Festival-goers are allowed to bring in empty, plastic or aluminum re-usable water bottles or CamelBak-type containers (36 oz max), which can be refilled throughout the day at free water-filling stations to help beat the heat.
+And don’t forget the non-aerosol sunscreen!